txsun1997/Metric-Fairness/README.md

 [Download link](https://drive.google.com/drive/folders/1rqPw_h6_0CxgL4LY2LhBPMR2RODnMnv6?usp=sharing)

 We collect training data based on two public sentence-pair datasets, MultiNLI [(Williams et al., 2018)](https://doi.org/10.18653/v1/n18-1101) and STS-B [(Cer et al., 2017)](http://arxiv.org/abs/1708.00055), in which each sample is comprised of a premise and a hypothesis.
 We perform counterfactual data augmentation (CDA) ([Zhao et al., 2018b)](https://arxiv.org/abs/1804.06876) on the sentences in MultiNLI and STS-B to construct a training set.
-Datasets you can download from the above link include `train.tsv` for BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base).
+You can download the datasets from the above link, which includes `train.tsv` for BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base).

-The following example adds and trains a debias adapter in the BERT-large of BERTScore.
-A single 24GB GPU (RTX 3090) is used for the example so we recommend you to use similar or better equipments.
-Please note that you should download the corresponding [dataset](https://drive.google.com/drive/folders/1rqPw_h6_0CxgL4LY2LhBPMR2RODnMnv6?usp=sharing) described above first.
+The following example shows how to add and train a debiasing adapter on the BERT-large model of BERTScore.
+Note that we used a single NVIDIA 3090 GPU (24GB) to perform training.

 ```bash
 cd Metric-Fairness/mitigating_bias/train/BERTScore